LahiruParakrama/Data-Analysis-HR-Dashboard/README.md

 - Dashboard Interaction [HR_Employee Dashboard Report.pdf](https://github.com/user-attachments/files/17525681/HR_Employee.Dashboard.Report.pdf)

   ## Notice That
   _!
 Some data were little bit different considering with other reports with same dataset file.
-Because of data cleaning.Here I used current date for calculations like birthday._
+Because of data cleaning.Here used current date for calculations of dates like birthday._

   ## Limitations
 - Some records had wrong birthdates.Then there were negative ages and these were excluded during querying.
 Only used the 18 years old or above.